mtorpey/journey/final.md

 A regime change in this country has taken the world by surprise.
 Nobody expected the recent elections to deliver such radical results, and now hopes of a return to normality have been dashed as extreme paramilitaries sieze the capital in a military coup.
 With the alleged support of the people, the new regime declares a state of emergency, executing former leaders, seizing property, and beginning a weapons programme unprecedented in the modern age.
 All borders are closed, and foreign governments look on with apprehension.

 Put a red sticker on the country you are currently in, replacing its yellow or blue sticker.
-Stick the following label to the Rules Sheet:
+Stick the following labels to the Rules Sheet:

 > A red sticker denotes a Rogue Communist State.

 > If a player with their home in a non-EU state hands in a destination card in a Rogue Communist State, that player rolls a die.
-If they roll less than __, open Envelope N.
+If they roll less than __, open Envelope N. [D]
-[D]

 Fill in the blank on the label with a number computed as follows: 30 divided by the number of cities in this country, rounded up.